Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - Click the `Simple Aerobatics Sequence` button to trigger the animation of the aerobatics sequence.

-- The animation should be displayed in the details of the plane.

 - You have successfully animated the aerobatics sequence of the airplane.
+The animation should be displayed in the details of the plane.

 - Now stop the Frontend and API by pressing `Ctrl + C` in the terminal.